 Preparing for a social media crisis is the best form of defense.
 And being aware of your digital footprint will help reduce the fallout from any social media disaster.
 Here are our top tips for preparing for a crisis.

 - Use a social listening tool.
-Listening tools like BrandMention and Oracle will give you an insight into your brand perception.
+Social media analytics tools like BrandMention and Oracle will give you an insight into your brand perception.
 You can check spikes in negative sentiment in real-time that could indicate a problem and allow you to address any issues before it escalates.

 - Put in place a staff social media policy.
 A comprehensive policy will set guidelines and expectations for your staff using social media platforms.
 This should cover all expectations and guidelines for members of staff that use social media channels in a personal or professional capacity.

 - Have a crisis management plan and response strategy in place.
 You will need to act quickly in a crisis before you lose control of your social channels.
 Your plan will include guidelines on responses, staff responsibilities, and internal & external communications.
 More than a quarter of crises will go international within an hour due to the lack of a comprehensive social media crisis plan.

 - Set community guidelines.
 Having set guidelines that visitors should accept.
 These will allow some control over the content they post, and the behaviors they exhibit.
 Managing users that breach community guidelines is easier as you have a clear policy.

 - Have a shutdown process.
 On very rare occasions an organization will have to make the decision whether to leave their channels open or looking at the possibility of closing them temporarily.
 Shutting down one or more platforms is not a decision that should be undertaken lightly.

 - Simulate your strategy.
 By testing your social media crisis plan against different scenarios it will prepare staff.
 Adjustments to your strategy should be undertaken if needed.

 How digital marketers and social media managers handle a crisis can be the difference between unrepairable damage to your reputation, and your reputation remaining salvageable.